Anticipating Needs and Other Mind-Reading Tricks

 Over the last few years, I’ve written extensively about building a successful partnership between an Executive and an Executive Assistant.
 This partnership is the cornerstone of the Assistant role and something you must get right for long-term success.
 Without a solid collaboration, the work becomes much more challenging.
 Today, I want to discuss anticipating needs and other mind-reading tricks.

 If something is causing your Executive stress or wasting their time, you should do everything possible to resolve it.
 A strong working relationship between you and your Executive happens when your manager doesn’t feel the need to manage you.
 Don’t get me wrong— you need good managers who support you professionally through regular meetings and feedback.
 But day-to-day, you should anticipate their needs and keep everything running smoothly around them.
 This approach will not only strengthen your relationship with your boss, but it will also make you an outstanding Assistant!
+The secret to a seamless partnership lies in anticipating needs and other mind-reading tricks.

 So, how do you anticipate needs and practice other “mind-reading” tricks?
 How do you ensure you’re always one step ahead of your Executive?
 I think it boils down to being proactive rather than reactive.
 For Assistants, this can be hard to achieve.
 We work in a fast-paced environment, often spending our days putting out fires and responding to other people’s urgent needs.
 I understand that.
+Assistants who excel are masters at anticipating needs and other mind-reading tricks.

 However, being proactive instead of reactive is a vital skill that will allow you to excel in this role.
 Why?
 Because you’re not just completing assigned tasks; you’re shaping your role, managing your projects, and adding value where you see opportunities.
 This approach leads to more opportunities, makes you indispensable, and helps your Executive achieve greater success.
+Anticipating needs and other mind-reading tricks is what transforms support into strategy.

 1:1 Meeting Template for Executives and Assistants